tooltwist/datp/ATP/Scheduler2/queuing/README-REDIS-keys.md

 4. Decide a queue based on the `queueType` and `nodeGroup`.

-5. Save the state as JSON and a bunch of externalized fields.
+5. Save the state as JSON and a bunch of externalized fields (see the "Externalizing" section below).

 6. If an event is provided, push it to the queue worked out above.